 \subsection{Partial Orthogonalization}

 The orthogonalization operation so far has the benefit to disentangle the true refusal and false refusal vectors.
 It essentially sets a boundary to ensure any feature in the prompts related to harmful data (used for extracting the refusal vector) should trigger a refusal response.
-However, this will make the model overly conservative when it comes to ambiguous examples, such as a request like \textit{``how to cut off the head of a fish"}, which a conservative model will suggest against as it \textit{``can be harmful to fish's health and affect the flavour"}, while a less conservative model will directly give you the instruction.
-To address this, we show that this boundary can be adjusted by doing partial orthogonalization by introducing a coefficient $\lambda $ into the subtraction operation:
+However, this will make the model overly cautious when it comes to ambiguous examples, such as a request like \textit{``how to cut off the head of a fish"}, which a cautious model will warn against as it \textit{``can be harmful to the fish's health and affect the flavour"}, while a less cautious model will comply with.
+To address this, we show that the refusal boundary can be adjusted by partial orthogonalization, where we introduce a coefficient $\lambda $ into the subtraction operation:

-This provides us with the added flexibility to adjust the refusal level of the model.
-By lowering the $\lambda$ coefficient, the false refusal vector is less modified and the ablation will have a stronger impact on the false refusal behaviour of the model.
+Partial orthogonolization allows us to flexibly adjust the refusal level of the model.
+By lowering the $\lambda$ coefficient, the false refusal vector is modified less, so its ablation will have a stronger impact on false refusal behaviour of the model.
 This enables us to granularly control the model's sensitivity to ambiguous samples, which we will discuss in Section~\ref{sec:fine-grained control}.